celestiaorg/celestia-app/docs/architecture/adr-022-system-merge.md

 ### Risk Mitigation

 Replacing the networking layer is a significant undertaking and vulnerable to a number of risks.
-Each component will need to be benchmared to ensure no performance degradation and be sufficiently stress tested.
+Each component will need to be benchmarked to ensure no performance degradation and be sufficiently stress tested.
 Having both versions present, while adding complexity, has the advantage of enabling the option to fallback in case of unexpected failure.